codingmickey/all-things-software-resources/README.md

-# Software Engineering Books to read
+# All Things Software Engineering Resources 🚀

 - some resources that I try to follow to improve my software engineering skills